Leading creatives can be difficult. In fact, I love having creatives on the teams I lead, but, honestly, they can make leading much messier.

-And, I love creatives being on the team.
-They bring new ideas.
+And, the main reason I love creatives being on the team is they bring new ideas.
 They stretch others.
 They add energy.
 They challenge mediocrity.

-One huge paradigm for me was realizing the quandaries of being a creative.
-I think that’s the word.
+One huge paradigm for me, however, was realizing the quandaries of being a creative.
+I think this is the word I’m trying to illustrate.
 A quandary — “a state of perplexity” — confusion.

-It is in some of these quandaries that might makes us creatives more difficult to lead.
+It is in some of these quandaries which might makes us creatives more difficult to lead.

-See what I mean…and see if this is familiar with you — or the creatives you lead.
+Consider what I mean – and see if this is familiar with you – or the creatives you lead.

-3. We have lots of ideas, they are endless, maybe even helpful —- but sometimes we can’t get them out of our head and onto the canvas, or put them into a format that helps you understand what we are even thinking.
+3. We have lots of ideas – they are endless.
+Ideas come fast; really fast, too fast sometimes.
+As fast as they arrive they’re gone if we don’t record them quickly, but sometimes we can’t get them out of our head and onto the canvas, or put them into a format which helps you understand what we are even thinking.

-4. Nothing we observe is ever wasted, every new thing we see, hear, smell, touch, taste, can lead to another idea —- but it also means our mind is never still, and if we are forced still long enough, we become very bored, and hard to engage in conversation.
+4. Nothing we observe is ever wasted, every new thing we see, hear, smell, touch, taste, can lead to another idea but it also means our mind is never still, and if we are forced still long enough, we become very bored.

-7. We are tremendously flexible in our imagination, in the things we can dream about or create —- but we can often be dogmatic in protecting our original ideas, and inflexible when it comes to changing them.
+5. We are tremendously flexible in our imagination – in the things we can dream about or create, but we can often be dogmatic in protecting our original ideas, and inflexible when it comes to changing them.

 Have you noticed these quandaries?
 Any others?